banzaicloud/koperator-docs/docs/benchmarks/_index.md

 ## GKE

-1. Create a test cluster with 3 nodes for Zookeeper, 3 for Kafka, 1 Master node and 2 node for clients.
+1. Create a test cluster with 3 nodes for ZooKeeper, 3 for Kafka, 1 Master node and 2 node for clients.

     Once your cluster is up and running you can set up the Kubernetes infrastructure.